chromium/chromium/docs/fuchsia/build_instructions.md

   directory in Fuchsia.
 For instance. `/path/to/src/fuchsia/out/qemu-x64`.
 This will automatically add the `--fuchsia-out-dir` flag to wrapper scripts.
 * `default_fuchsia_device_node_name`.
 Set this to a Fuchsia device node name.
-  This will automatically add the `--node-name` flag to most wrapper scripts.
+  This will automatically add the `--target-id` flag to most wrapper scripts.
 * Finally, use the `-d` flag when running the <test_target_name> wrappers to execute them on an already running device or emulator, rather than starting an ephemeral emulator instance.
 This speeds up subsequent runs since the runner